lob/lob-ruby/README.md

 ## Supported Image Types

-The lob.com API supports the following image types:
+The Lob.com API supports the following image types:

 - PDF
 - PNG
 - JPEG

-For more information on prepping the images please see the [Lob documentation](https://lob.com/docs#prepping)
+For more information on prepping images please see the [Lob documentation](https://lob.com/docs#prepping).

 #### Creating a PDF

 If you need to generate your own PDF programmatically we recommend using [prawn](https://github.com/prawnpdf/prawn).
-There is an example provided in the examples folder [here](examples/create_pdf.rb)
+There is an example provided in the examples folder [here](examples/create_pdf.rb).

 ## Initialization and Configuration